tc39/proposal-intl-segmenter/README.md

 Move the iterator to the previous break position, returning `undefined`.

-#### `%SegmentIterator%.prototype.jump(offset)`
+#### `%SegmentIterator%.prototype.end()`

-Move the iterator to the index in the input string indicated by the offset, returning `undefined`.
+Move the iterator to the index after the end of the string, returning `undefined`.
+This is useful for reverse iteration with `rewind()`.

 #### `get %SegmentIterator%.prototype.index`

-Return the index of the most recently discovered break position, as an offset from the beginning of the string, or if called immediately after `jump()`, the adopted position.
-Initially the `index` is 0.
+Return the index of the most recently discovered break position, as an offset from the beginning of the string.
+Initially the `index` is 0, and it is the length of the string after a call to `end()`.

 #### `get %SegmentIterator%.prototype.breakType`

 The `breakType` of the most recently discovered segment.
-Throws if called immediately after `jump()`, as there is no relevant break type.

 ## FAQ